cs1302uga/cs1302-ce04/README.md

    order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.

-1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of `Printer.java`, standard input, and `MyCat.java` in that order!
+1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of `Printer.java`, standard input ("-"), and `MyCat.java` in that order!
 If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.